dominictristram/dominictristram.github.io/_posts/2018-02-10-labour-tactical-voting.md

 public to make an informed choice.

 Most of all I want a fairer electoral system where tactical voting isn't an incentive for anyone.
-Ironically, even though this is something the local Labour Party complain about, they are a party that opposes electoral reform.
+Ironically, even though this is something the local Labour Party complain about in this stunt, they are a party that opposes electoral reform.
 I despise the hypocrisy and the alienation and apathy it creates in the electorate.

 You can read the <a href="https://bath.greenparty.org.uk/news/2018/02/10/bath-green-party-responds-to-labour-tactical-voting-claims/">